China says threats to harvests grow

 Han said China continued to expect bumper harvests this year despite a global decline in agricultural production.

-Han said China would continue to press for the aggregation and mechanization of the farms in order to stave off the problems caused by decreasing acreage and the declining rural workforce.
+Han said China would continue to press for the aggregation and mechanisation of the farms in order to stave off the problems caused by decreasing acreage and the declining rural workforce.

-"Beijing will breed a new type of agricultural player and develop large-scale mechanized farming," he said.
+"Beijing will breed a new type of agricultural player and develop large-scale mechanised farming," he said.

 In a speech at the same session, China's land and resources minister Xu Shaoshi said the country plans to restrict the amount of new land being taken over by industry, and would also seek to avoid encroaching upon farmland.